Eswatini Privacy Centre

 Contracts

-If you sign up for one of our online services, we need to use personal data to provide the services as set out in the Terms & Conditions.
+If you sign up for one of our online services, we need to use personal information to provide the services as set out in the Terms & Conditions.
 We also use this basis for processing some of our staff data.
 Refer to the privacy notice on the relevant website for details.

 Compliance